Statues and Images?

 by Sebastian R Fama

 “You shall not make for yourself a graven image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth” (Exodus 20:4).
 And thus, we are told that the making of statues and holy images is idolatry.
 But if we read the next verse this argument evaporates into the ether.
 There we read: “You shall not bow down to them or serve them” (Exodus 20:5).
-So, the commandment is not prohibiting the making of statues and images, The commandment is prohibiting the making and worshipping of statues and images.
+So, the commandment is not prohibiting the making of statues and images, The commandment is prohibiting the making and worshiping of statues and images.

 In 1 Kings we read some of what was in Solomon’s Temple: “In the sanctuary were two cherubim, each ten cubits high, made of olive wood” (6:23).
 “This rested on twelve oxen” (7:25).
 Finally, “On the panels between the frames there were lions, oxen and cherubim” (7:29).